St. Sebastian's Church, Chittattukara

-St. Sebastian's Church, Chittattukara is a Syro-Malabar Catholic Church situated 22 kilometres to the north-west of Thrissur City, Kerala, India, and 5 kilometres south eas of Guruvayur Town.
+St. Sebastian's Church, Chittattukara is a Syro-Malabar Catholic Church situated 22 kilometres to the north-west of Thrissur City, Kerala, India, and 5 kilometres south east of Guruvayur Town.
 It is 6 kilometres away from the historically important Palayur Church.
+Unlike most of Thrissur district, which was historically part of Cochin state, Chittatukara—along with Guruvayur formed part of the erstwhile Malabar district.

 History

 Chittatukara village belongs to the Palayur area which is fortunate to be the cradle of the Kerala Christian Church.
-Chittatur or Chittatukara is a scenic village located four hours east of Palayur.
+Chittatur or Chittatukara is a scenic village located five kilometres east of Palayur.
 In ancient times there were forests around Chittatukara.
 The names of the original places such as Thaikkad, Palakkad, Pandarakad and Nambazhikkad testify to this.
 The place is named Chittatukara because it is a land with forests "around it".
 This beautiful and comfortable village was the cohabitation of Brahmins in early times.
 That must be why for generations we have been believing that the Chittatukara region is also blessed with the touch of Thomas.
 The heritage and tradition of Chittatukara itself is unique.

 The Palayur Nasrani, the ancestral Kar of Chittatukara, used to conduct their religious practices depending on the Palayur church.
 In those "dark ages" when there was no means of transportation, it was difficult to cross fields, fields and ponds to attend the worship services at Palayur Church.
 This continued for centuries.